Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Preliminaries

 \begin{definition} A \emph{graph summary model (GSM)} is a mapping from graphs $G=(V,E)$ to equivalence relations~${\sim} \subseteq V \times V$. \end{definition}

-The equivalence classes of~$\sim$ define a partition of the graph~$G$.
-A simple example of a GSM would be label equality, \ie two vertices are equivalent iff they have the same label.
+} The equivalence classes of~$\sim$ partition~$G$.
+A simple GSM is label equality, \ie two vertices are equivalent iff they have the same label.
 Depending on the application, one might want to summarize a graph w.r.t.\@ different GSMs.
-Therefore, the algorithm works with GSMs defined in the formal language FLUID~\cite{DBLP:journals/tcs/BlumeRS21}.
-FLUID's building blocks are simple and complex schema elements, along with six parameterizations, of which we use two.
-The \textit{chaining parameterization} enables summarization similar to $k$-bisimulation.
+Therefore, the algorithm works with GSMs defined in our formal language FLUID~\cite{DBLP:journals/tcs/BlumeRS21}.
+To flexibly and quickly define GSMs, the language provides simple and complex schema elements, along with six parameterizations, of which we use two (for details we refer to~\cite{DBLP:journals/tcs/BlumeRS21}). \extended{The \textit{chaining parameterization} enables summarization similar to $k$-bisimulation.
 The \textit{direction parameterization} determines whether incoming or outgoing edges are used.
-The other four parameterizations described in~\cite{DBLP:journals/tcs/BlumeRS21} are not needed here.
+The other four parameterizations described in~\cite{DBLP:journals/tcs/BlumeRS21} are not needed here.}